Cosmetic & Restorative Dental Fillings In Lynnwood, WA

 It is recommended to visit your dentist twice a year to make sure new cavities are not forming.
 Research shows there is a high level of accuracy in the detection of caries (cavities) when clinicians follow the International Caries Detection and Assessment System (ICADAS) protocol.

-The goal of the dentist is to catch these lesions in the early stages but more advanced lesions that have penetrated the tooth’s outer enamel layer will require a filling.
-Radiographs are also an important tool in detecting the presence of a cavity in between your teeth.
+The goal of the dentist is to catch these lesions in the early stages, but more advanced lesions that have penetrated the tooth’s outer enamel layer will require a filling.
+Radiographs are also an important tool in detecting the presence of a cavity between your teeth.
 Your dentist will be able to identify whether fillings are required to remove decay from between your teeth.

 Newer technologies that employ different light wavelengths to detect cavities are also available today.
 Academic studies have demonstrated a high degree of accuracy between these sensors and clinicians following the ICADAS protocol.

-Decay that is starting on the pits and grooves of your teeth can easily be treated through the use of sealants but once the decay has penetrated beyond the outer shell of enamel, into the tissue called dentin, then a filling will be required.
+Decay that is starting on the pits and grooves of your teeth can easily be treated through the use of sealants, but once the decay has penetrated beyond the outer shell of enamel, into the tissue called dentin, then a filling will be required.
 It is the goal of the dentist to ultimately help you identify these lesions early and discuss ways to prevent future ones from occurring.

-Steps Involved To Repair
+Steps Involved in Repair

 Once your dentist has identified the need for a cavity, you will be scheduled to get a filling placed.
 It is always preferable to keep these fillings small.
 The process will first begin by numbing the affected area with a local anesthetic.
 Your dentist will administer this to ensure you feel no pain during the process.
-When it is certain you are completely numb, isolation will be established to keep the moisture level to minimum.
+When it is certain you are completely numb, isolation will be established to keep the moisture level to a minimum.

 He or she will then start by removing the damaged or decayed parts of the tooth.
 At this time, your dentist will determine just how damaged the tooth is and measure how much dental filling will be used to fill in the removed part of the decayed tooth.
-As soon as the decayed part of your tooth has completely been removed, your dentist will then thoroughly clean the internal aspect of the prepared tooth to ensure no bacteria are left behind.
+As soon as the decayed part of your tooth has been completely removed, your dentist will then thoroughly clean the internal aspect of the prepared tooth to ensure no bacteria are left behind.

 The last step of the process is adding the dental filling.
-Your dentist will shape the resin after it’s filled in your tooth to match as closely as possible to your existing tooth’s shape.
+Your dentist will shape the resin after it’s filled in your tooth to match as closely as possible your existing tooth’s shape.
 Your dentist will likely ask you to bite down to ensure it doesn’t feel out of place and to make sure the resin fits comfortably.
 This procedure usually only takes a few hours and can be done in one appointment.

 Post Procedure Tips

 After routine dental work, it is helpful to wait until the numbness wears off before you resume eating.
 There is a risk of tissue injury while you are numb.
-A little jaw soreness can also be expected and a little ibuprofen is recommended for the first day or so.
+A little jaw soreness can also be expected, and a little ibuprofen is recommended for the first day or so.

 The other important thing to remember is to call the office right away if your tooth is sore after the procedure.
 During the placement of the filling, the final step is to verify the bite.
 However, it is not uncommon for your bite to feel a little “off” due to the numbness and awkwardness of reproducing your chewing cycle without food in your mouth.